 No. An employer can’t receive the employee retention credit if it receives a Small Business Interruption Loan under the Paycheck Protection Program, which is authorized under the CARES Act.
 So an employer that receives a Paycheck Protection loan shouldn’t claim the employee retention credit.

-For small businesses, the most attractive program built into the CARES Act (the federal coronavirus relief package) is the Paycheck Protection Program (PPP).
+For small businesses, the most attractive program built into the CARES Act (the federal coronavirus relief package) is the Payroll Protection Program (PPP).

 First, businesses will apply through individual banks, not the SBA itself.